wohaco/despace/venus.md

 Future/proposed missions:

    1. [DAVINCI](davinci.md) (…).
-Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tesserae» to explore its origin & tectonic, volcanic, & weathering history.
+Before it reaches the surface, the DAVINCI probe would take the photos of the planet's ridged terrain — «tessera» to explore its origin & tectonic, volcanic, & weathering history.
    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 The ability to analyze both rocks & soils & to drill to depths within pristine rocks holds the key to past changes in atmo conditions, volcanism, & climate.